baremetalhelp/baremetal.help/website/docs/enterprise/landing-zone/index.md

 :::warning This page has multiple issues.

 - [ ] The preamble is too wordy and not very good.
+- [ ] Get the configuration and constants correct and in the correct location
 - [ ] It does not describe the what the landing zone is and how to make it very well.
 - [ ] There's no help for resolving common issues.
 :::